tacotranslate/js-package/readme.md

 Your application needs to be wrapped inside a `<TranslationProvider>` that is fed the properties `client` and `locale`.
 For Next.js, we recommend doing this inside `_app.js`.
 Check out [our examples folder on GitHub](https://github.com/tacotranslate/npm-package/tree/test/examples/) for more information.

+[Visit TacoTranslate.com](https://tacotranslate.com) to create an API key and translate to 1 language for free.

 ```jsx
 import createTacoTranslateClient, {TranslationProvider} from 'tacotranslate';